 Highway Construction Best Management Practices and Lessons Learned

-The importance of environmental protection in construction is evolving and so is the culture among contractors.
-This presentation identifies how contractors, consultants, and clients can effectively work together to achieve the same goal of protecting the environment.
+The role of environmental protection in construction is evolving — and so is the culture among contractors.
+This presentation identifies how contractors, consultants and clients can work together effectively to achieve the same goal: protecting the environment.

 ABOUT THE PRESENTER